anze3db/blog/_posts/2024-07-15-sqlite-prod.md

 ## 6. Gotcha: Backups

 You might be tempted to copy/paste the SQLite file to create a backup, but this is a bad idea as it can corrupt the backup file.
-Instead, you should always use the `.backup` command to create a full backup.
+Instead, you should always use the `VACUUM INTO` command to create a full backup.

 For online backups, you must use a third-party tool like [LiteStream](https://litestream.io/) to copy changes to an S3 bucket every few seconds. [libSQL]() also provides great backup options, including S3.